 Luckily, as Brian Tracy says “Communication is a skill that you can learn.
 It’s like riding a bicycle or typing.
 If you’re willing to work at it, you can rapidly improve the quality of every part of your life.”

 Is YOUR business guilty of any of these communication mistakes?
 What other obstacles can get in the way of effective communication in business?
 Feel free to share your thoughts in the comments below.

 About the Author:

-Mary Shulzhenko is a digital marketer, content strategist and a copywriter.
-She is passionate about writing on customer service, customer experience, small business, marketing and a variety of other business topics.
-She provides the original content for LiveAgent, an award-winning and the most reviewed help desk software for SMBs in 2018.
+Mary Shulzhenko is a digital marketer, content strategist, and copywriter.
+She is passionate about writing on customer service, customer experience, small business, marketing, and a variety of other business topics.
+She provides the original content for LiveAgent, an award-winning and the most-reviewed help desk software for SMBs in 2018.
 You can find her on LinkedIn.